justinlecorre/Cohort-Analysis/README.md

 Customer loyalty programme

-- Implement a customer loyalty programme to provide an incentive for customers to return to the company
+- Implementing a customer loyalty programme could provide an incentive for these customers to return outside of the holiday period